How to Manage Ants in a Beehive

 Natural Ways to Repel Ants and How to Kill Ants

-By practicing integrated pest management you can do quite a bit to help your bee colonies stay healthy and strong.
-The idea behind integrated pest management is that you use a variety of tools to prevent and treat pests, instead of using chemicals.
+By practicing integrated pest management, you can do quite a bit to help your bee colonies stay healthy and strong.
+The idea behind integrated pest management is that you use various tools to prevent and treat pests instead of using chemicals.

 Integrated pest management for bee colonies starts with deciding what race of bees to purchase.
-Some bee races are more resistant to certain pests than other races, for instance, if varroa mites are a concern for you, consider purchasing Russian bees which tend to fair well against varroa mites.
+Some bee races are more resistant to certain pests than others; for instance, if varroa mites are a concern for you, consider purchasing Russian bees which tend to fair well against varroa mites.

 Another part of pest management is using physical deterrents to keep pests out of the hive in the first place.
 It also includes using traps to kill and remove the pests once they do get in.